Medically review by Kim Langdon

 - Increased "net charge."
 Basically, fluids are able to move between cells, flush out toxins and absorb more water into the cells.

 - High alkaline pH.
-This can naturally help the body to neutralise acids and regulate pH levels which has been linked to reducing the risk of cancer and – you guessed it – a longer life!
+This can naturally help the body to neutralize acids and regulate pH levels which have been linked to reducing the risk of cancer and - you guessed it - a longer life!

 How to make Hunza water